The IACOB project XV. Updated calibrations of fundamental parameters of Galactic O-type stars: Results and discussion

 Unlike previous studies based on the use of theoretical models, the consideration of observational samples introduces some limitations regarding the number of available targets in some SpT bins, particularly evident in our case for giant stars.
 However, our sample size remains robust enough for meaningful statistical analysis.
 The influence of metallicity on our results is negligible due to the homogeneous composition of the sample.

-Figure~\ref{Calibs_Tg_calibs} illustrates the relationship between \Teff\ and SpT for different luminosity classes.
-For the dwarf sample the linear regression applied to reliable stars shows slightly more scatter than for LC I and III, although the sigma-clipping method used in the regression does not identify outliers.
+Figure~\ref{Calibs_Tg_calibs} illustrates the relationship between \Teff\ and SpT for different LCs.
+For the dwarf sample, the linear regression applied to reliable stars shows slightly more scatter than for LC I and III, although the sigma-clipping method used in the regression does not identify outliers.

 Figure~\ref{Calibs_Tg_calibs} also extends the analysis to the surface gravity (corrected by the effect of centrifugal forces, see Eq.~\ref{eq5}).
-A strong correlation between log \(g\) and LC is particularly pronounced for late spectral types, a well-known trend that is clearly reaffirmed in this study.
-In contrast, the SpT–\grav\ calibrations for all luminosity classes tend to converge toward a similar value for the early O-type stars ($\sim$3.7 dex).
+A strong correlation between log \(g\) and LC is particularly pronounced for late SpTs, a well-known trend that is clearly reaffirmed in this study.
+In contrast, the SpT–\grav\ calibrations for all LCs tend to converge toward a similar value for the early O-type stars ($\sim$3.7 dex).
 Although the linear approximation for log \(g\) proves generally reliable, it exhibits significantly greater scatter than that observed for \(T_{\text{eff}}\), especially in LC V \citep[see further discussion about this result in][]{SimonDiaz2014a}.
-A light limitation arises from the underrepresentation of LC I and III stars at spectral types earlier than O6, but the few available examples hardly deviate from the expected linear trend.
+A slight limitation arises from the underrepresentation of LC I and III stars at SpTs earlier than O6, but the few available examples deviate little from the expected linear trend.

 All panels in Fig.~\ref{Calibs_Tg_calibs} also includes semitransparent markers for the \numElim\ stars excluded during quality checks (indicated in parentheses in the histograms), and white symbols for the 82 SB1 stars.
 No noticeable differences are observed in the distribution of either excluded stars or SB1 systems relative to the rest of the sample, in terms of \Teff\ or \grav.